ADD YOUR VOICE!

 All classes are in person on CHOP Main Campus.

-Applications for the Fall 2024 session are open as of April 3, 2024.
-Admission is rolling and space is limited!
+Application for the Fall 2024 cohort is closed.
 Stay tuned for announcements regarding future course sessions!

 During this course, students will learn essential elements of academic entrepreneurship.
 They will be exposed to the general process of academic entrepreneurship and will work with tools and skills that can be applied to potential entrepreneurial uses and to general research in the future.
 Participants will engage in self-reflective exercises and be exposed to potential future collaborators and mentors in academic entrepreneurship, gaining insights about themselves and their own potential interest in being an academic entrepreneur.
 CHOP and Penn resources will be highlighted throughout the course to guide participants on their entrepreneurial journeys.